dev-ransom/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * Write a script that prints all the groups the current user is part of.
 3-new_owner - chown
-* Write a script that changes the owner of the file hello to the user betty
+* Write a script that changes the owner of the file hello to the user betty 4-empty - touch hello
+* Write a script that creates an empty file called hello.
+5-execute - chmod u+x hello
+* Write a script that adds execute permission to the owner of the file hello.

+The file hello will be in the working directory